 - Predict changes and indicate the need to improve process performance or determine if an improvement actually reduces process variation.
 The key triggers include Quality, Cost, and Capacity

 Process Variation: Measure Phase Control Chart Terminologies

 To understand the subject of the Measure Phase Control Chart, it is necessary to understand the relevant basic terminologies.
 These terminologies discuss the basic features of the Measure Phase Control Chart.

 - Statistical Process Control.
 A Statistical Process Control (SPC) is the application of statistical methods to identify and control special cause process variation.
 SPC is applied in order to monitor and control a process.

 - Upper Control Limit.
 It is a value that indicates the highest level of quality acceptable for a product or service.
 The Upper Control Limit is used in conjunction with the Lower Control Limit to create the range of variability for quality specifications.

 - Lower Control Limit.
 It is a value that indicates the lowest level of quality acceptable for a product or service.
 It refers to the bottom limit in quality control for data points below the average line in a control chart; normally opposite of Upper Control Limit.

 - Special Cause Variation.
-It is the process variation; that is due to assignable or non-random causes.
-This is the kind of process variation which is normally not present.
-In other words, this type of process variation is the result of unpredictable errors.
+That is due to assignable or non-random causes.
+This kind is normally not present.
+In other words, this is the result of unpredictable errors.

 - Common Cause Variation.
-This type of process variation arises due to the natural variation of the process.
-It is the process variation due to the way the process was designed.
+This arises due to the natural variation of the process.
+It is due to the way the process was designed.

 Have a look at this example of a Mesure Phase Control Chart in the figure below.
 It is a Measure Phase Control Chart with all points in control.
 The Y axis is the metric of interest, and the X axis is time or a factor that indicates time such as a lot or run number.